SilentNightx/Vita3DAccessories/VitaStand/README.md

 [Click here to see it in action!](https://i.imgur.com/oPS7BB3.gifv)

-If you have a 3D printer you may print it yourself otherwise you can order from my Shapeways store.
+If you have a 3D printer you may print it yourself otherwise you can order from my [Shapeways store](https://www.shapeways.com/shops/mw-s-electronics).
+Shapeways is very expensive though you've been warned.

 ![Imgur Image](https://i.imgur.com/UuyLK0n.jpg)